EMMA: End-to-End Multimodal Model for Autonomous Driving: Experiments

-During inference, sampling a final trajectory from multiple candidate trajectories plays a critical role in the final performance.
-Both MotionLM and Wayformer generate 192 candidate trajectories, which are subsequently aggregated into 6 clusters using k-means clustering, resulting in 6 representative trajectories.
-The final trajectory is selected from these 6 representative trajectories based on their associated probabilities.
+During inference, sampling a final trajectory from multiple candidates plays a critical role in the final performance.
+Both MotionLM and Wayformer generate 192 candidate trajectories, which are subsequently aggregated into 6 clusters using k-means clustering, resulting in 6 representative trajectories to be selected as the final output according to their probabilities.
 For fairness, we also sample multiple trajectories using a Top-$K$ decoding strategy, up to $K=24$.
 We then compute the pairwise L2 distance between all trajectories and select the one with the lowest average L2 distance as the final predicted trajectory, which can be viewed as the ``median'' trajectory among all the predictions.
-In the ADE calculation, we treat this median trajectory with the highest probability.
-All WOMD eval results are based on the validation set.
+We investigate the impact of the number of sampled trajectories on ADE, as illustrated in Figure \ref{fig:sampling_ablation}.
+The results highlight that sampling from multiple trajectories leads to a notable improvement in ADE, however, with diminishing return.